 So You Think You Already Know Everything About Excel?

 Many accountants are Excel power users.
 Letitia was able to amaze me with the 3 tips she pulled out of her bag, but maybe you think there is nothing left she can teach you.
 I bet you are wrong.
-She told me she trains people who are basic beginners (like your grandmother) all the way up to VBA coders, and she can always show them some well kept secrets that will save them time.
+She told me she trains people who are basic beginners (like your grandmother) all the way up to VBA coders, and she can always show them some well-kept secrets that will save them time.

 Cost of Online Excel Training

 Training is usually expensive and that is why companies skimp on it.
 But online training is different.
-Savvy Training offers specific courses which might be perfect for new hires or people trying to beef up their resumes.
+Savvy Training offers specific courses that might be perfect for new hires or people trying to beef up their resumes.
 But Letitia said that most of her clients want personalized training.
 For example, they will ask for 1 hour of training on Pivot tables or Formulas.
-Generally she likes to stick to 1 subject in 1 hour.
+Generally, she likes to stick to 1 subject in 1 hour.
 Her average hourly rate is $50 (paid via Paypal or bank transfer).

 This is affordable by any standard, but especially when you realize you don’t have to pay for travel time, set up, or coffee breaks.
 Just click “Accept” on your Skype call and you are ready to go.
 No time is wasted.

 When I told her I liked her training so much that I would write a blog post about it, she told me that I can offer you 1 Hour of Free Online Excel Training when you sign up for 2 or more hours.
 Just mention this blog post.
 I think she realizes that once you try it, you will definitely see the value.
 And remember you always get a free demo first.